-To ring the changes and create even more flavor, switch the standard whipped cream for a scented cream.
+To create even more flavor, switch the standard whipped cream for a scented cream.
 A great cream that works well with many soft fruits is an elderflower cream.

 - Place 400 mL cream and 50 g. icing/powder sugar in a large mixing bowl and beat to soft peaks using an electric or hand whisk.

 - Carefully fold in 3 to 4 tbsp. elderflower cordial to taste.